 The Module is intended for use by US Federal agencies and other markets that require FIPS 140-2 validated network appliances.
-The Module is a multi-chip standalone embodiment; the cryptographic boundary is the module's enclosure which includes all components.
+The Module is a multi-chip standalone embodiment; the cryptographic boundary is the gateway's enclosure which includes all components, and one of the power supply options (AC or DC) identified in Table 1.